Ortho-K - A Patient's Guide to Non-Surgical Vision Improvement

 Rapid Improvement in Vision

-Most of the visual changes that occur rapidly with Ortho-K happen in the first few days and weeks.
+Most of the visual changes that occur rapidly with Ortho-K happen in the first few days.
 Because of the rapid improvement in vision, there is a need for frequent examinations during the initial phase of treatment.
 Disposable contact lenses are often provided until the myopia reduction has stabilized.
 Following the accelerated change to better vision, minor changes then follow at a slower pace over the next few months.
 Most patients achieve significant results in the first week.
 Once maximum results are attained, retainer wear is initiated.

 After treatment and maximum desired results are accomplished, retainer contact lenses (like retainers for the teeth) are worn as necessary to stabilize the results.
 That is, we determine the minimum wear necessary to maintain the correction change.
 Not all patients will reach maximum improvement.
 A certain portion will fail early on and others will drop out later.
 Fortunately, this number is comparatively small.
 If lens wear is discontinued, the cornea will simply return to its original shape within a few weeks.